EPSB.ca » Programming » Skills and Job Training » Campus EPSB » Semester Programs

 • Suspension systems

-• First period apprenticeship training
+• First-period apprenticeship training

 Recommended prerequisites: English 10, Math 10, 20-level science course and Mechanics 10 (or relevant automotive experience)